TsailabBioinformatics/AGEseq2/README.md

     input_file	targetID	aligned_target	aligned_consensus	sub_hits	editing_pattern_hits	editing_pattern

-This summary file provides basic statistic information on targets and identified editing pattern from reads.
+This summary file provides basic statistic information on targets and identified editing patterns from provide reads per file.
 Each identified editing pattern also has a consensus sequence built to show the identified location of gene edit.